 Working for Giesen means Duncan is based in the heart of the beautiful Marlborough environment so when he’s not working he can indulge his favourite outdoor pursuits such as; diving, kayaking, fishing and hiking.
 Duncan recommends the Mt Fishtail overnight hike as one of the region’s finest – suggesting the perfect reward for completing the overnight tramp is a bottle of Giesen Single Vineyard Pinot Noir.

 “We have an amazing depth of talent across the entire Giesen winemaking and production teams.
-Being a family owned business we’re close-knit and everyone from our long-term growers, to our viticultural and past and current winemaking team, have had a hand in the outstanding quality of our wines.
+Being a family-owned business we’re close-knit and everyone from our long-term growers, to our viticultural and past and current winemaking team, has had a hand in the outstanding quality of our wines.
 This is a great opportunity to build on what we have already achieved and continue to influence the style of Giesen Wines.”